philyboysmith/wsrt/content/collections/pages/our-supporters.md

 title: 'Our Supporters'
 page_builder:
   -
-    id: lw5gcimy
+    id: m0fgu0xd
     article:
       -
-        type: heading
+        type: paragraph
-        attrs:
-          level: 1
         content:
           -
             type: text
-            text: 'We would like to give a huge thank you to all our partners, funders and supporters.
-With your help we take action for our riverscapes!'
+            text: 'A huge thank you to all our partners, funders and supporters, helping us to take action for our riverscapes.'
     type: article
     enabled: true
   -